GGP1/GGP1.github.io/content/about.md

 I have a keen interest in exploring how technology works to be able to automate tasks and solve problems in innovative and creative ways.

-I'm based in Argentina but always open to explore new horizons.

 ### Technical skills

 Have a look at my [open-source projects](/projects).